adeeconometrics/ProgrammingLanguages/README.md

 	string ::= [[a-z, A-Z, 0-9]] -- [operators] | [punctuations] | [character_extensions] -- | [string]
 	number ::= [[0-9]] | -$ - $- -$ . $- [number]
 ```

+---

+### Note:

+As mentioned, our survey are only limited to the set of features we are interested in, other languages may have their own unique set of feature in which
+case is a great opportunity to scour through its official documentation.